 How is amenorrhea diagnosed?

 The diagnosis of amenorrhea requires a careful medical history to document the presence of amenorrhea and any other coexisting medical conditions that may be the cause of amenorrhea.
 A physical examination is also performed, which includes a pelvic exam.

-Depending on the results of the history and the physical examination, more diagnostic tests may be ordered.
-Blood tests may be ordered to examine levels of ovarian, pituitary, and thyroid hormones.
+More diagnostic tests may be ordered depending on the history and the physical examination results.
+Blood tests may be requested to examine levels of ovarian, pituitary, and thyroid hormones.

-These tests may include measurements of prolactin, follicle-stimulating hormone, estrogen, thyrotropin, dehydroepiandrosterone sulfate (DHEA-S), and testosterone.
-For some people, a pregnancy test is the first test that is performed.
+These tests may include prolactin measurements, follicle-stimulating hormone, estrogen, thyrotropin, dehydroepiandrosterone sulfate (DHEA-S), and testosterone.
+For some people, a pregnancy test is the first test performed.

 The treatment is directed to the underlying cause; With such treatment, menstruation sometimes resumes.
-For example, most of the abnormalities that obstruct the genital outlet tract are surgically repaired.
+For example, most abnormalities obstructing the genital outlet tract are surgically repaired.